School Safety Resolution 2021-09

 - To proliferate proactive and functional community interoperability2.

 - To incentivize school leadership to re-engage school safety as a priority in the wake of allocating majority resources to address the many challenges of the COVID pandemic.

 An online application consisting of a brief set of self-assessment categories is made available to any United States school organization.
 Once submitted, the information is then reviewed and evaluated.
 Selected school organizations receive a “Certificate of Recognition” including the logos of all collaborators; and

 WHEREAS the National Sheriffs’ Association also recognizes all communities have different needs in securing their schools;

-NOW, therefore, be it resolved that the National Sheriffs’ Association will create National School Safety Guidelines following best practices, as recommended by America’s sheriffs, in creating a layered school safety system that prioritize making each classroom and each school a protected space.
+NOW, THEREFORE, BE IT RESOLVED, that the National Sheriffs’ Association will create National School Safety Guidelines following recommended practices, as recommended by America’s Sheriffs, in creating a layered school safety system that prioritize making each classroom and each school a protected space.

-NOW, therefore, be it resolved that the National Sheriffs’ Association urges Congress, state legislatures and county governments to appropriate funding necessary to allow America’s communities to enhance safer schools and follow best practices as recommended by the National Sheriffs’ Association.
+NOW, THEREFORE, BE IT RESOLVED, that the National Sheriffs’ Association urges Congress, State Legislatures and County Governments to appropriate funding necessary to allow America’s communities to enhance safer schools and follow recommended practices as recommended by the National Sheriffs’ Association.

 Approved by the Board of Directors of the National Sheriffs’ Association on June 22, 2021, at NSA’s Annual Conference, Phoenix, Arizona.
 This resolution to remain in effect until June 22, 2025, in accordance with Article XIII, Section 6 of the Constitution and Bylaws of the National Sheriffs’ Association.